 Add tomatoes and stir to incorporate.

-Add broth, water, and spices.
+Add broth, water, potato, and spices.
 Stir to mix well and simmer until potatoes are cooked through.

 Add 2-3 cups of roasted, cleaned, chopped, Hatch Green Chiles.
 Adjust to your own taste.
-Use 4oz can of Chiles to tone down the heat if needed.
+(Use a 4oz can of Green Chiles instead of fresh if you do not like spicy foods).

 Bring to a low boil and add Masa or Flour to thicken.